datalab-org/datalab/pydatalab/docs/plugins.md

     )
 ```

+For now, all custom item types are created and listed from the Samples page, regardless of their
+Python base model.

 There are two ways to register a custom item type, both of which run at server startup and require no changes to the core code:

 1. **From a plugin package**, via the `pydatalab.item_types` entry point group